On closure operators related to maximal tricliques in tripartite hypergraphs: Conclusion

 \section{Conclusion}

-We considered partially defined closure operators for triconcept generation.
-It is easy to obtain their n-adic versions and generalise current results.
-However, the open question at the moment is whether recent closure-based algorithms for pattern mining reported in the relevant literature may benefit from this new bit of knowledge.
-Another interesting result could be a polynomial time check whether the current context is switching generators free (excluding $\emptyset$) or has polynomial number of switching generators.
-Thus, one of the switching generators free examples is $\K=(\{1\ldots m\}, \ldots, \{1\ldots m\}, =)$.
+The recent candidates to be closure operators related to triconcepts are not always consistent with either the definition of closure operator or triconcept ($n$-concept).
+We considered partially defined closure operators for triconcept generation that solve the problem.
+It is easy to obtain their $n$-adic versions and generalise current results.
+However the open question at the moment is whether recent closure-based algorithms for pattern mining reported in the relevant literature may benefit from this new bit of knowledge.
+Even though their basic definitions can be refined to fulfill necessary requirements, as we have seen, it might be costly or even intractable.
+Thus, an interesting prospective result could be a polynomial time check whether the current context is switching generators free (excluding $\emptyset$) or has a polynomial number of switching generators; one of the switching generators free examples is $\K=(\{1\ldots m\}, \ldots, \{1\ldots m\}, =)$.